davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] Random
     - [ ] Least CPU Utilization
     - [x] IP Hash
-- What are supported protocols in Load Balancer?
+- Which two options are valid when configuring health check ... in Load Balancer?
+    - [ ] FTP level health checks
-    - [x] TCP
+    - [x] TCP level health checks
+    - [ ] UDP level health checks
-    - [x] HTTP
+    - [x] HTTP level health checks
 - Which of the following is NOT a valid OCI load balancer shape?
 Select one.
     - [ ] 10 Mbps
     - [ ] 100 Mbps